 - Walk across Brooklyn Bridge at sunset

-- Find the best spots in Central Park
+- Find the iconic spots in Central Park

 - Try classic NYC foods like pizza and bagels

-After those core activities and places to visit (which won’t break the bank), you can make up the rest of your itinerary with things like Broadway shows, exploring trendy neighborhoods, prioritizing meals out or mingling with locals in bars, visiting more museums or taking tours based on your timeframe and budget.
+After those core activities and places to visit (which won’t break the bank), you can make up the rest of your itinerary with things like Broadway shows, exploring trendy neighborhoods, prioritizing meals out or mingling with locals in bars, visiting more top-notch museums or taking tours based on your timeframe and spending limit.

 Need help planning your visit to NYC?